 Ceremonies in Brighton Town Hall

 Brighton Town Hall was built in 1830-32 and is a Grade 1 listed building.
 It has giant fluted Ionic columns that form porticoes.
-Inside there are two beautiful ceremony rooms to choose from - the Regency Room and the Fitzherbert Room.
+Inside there are three beautiful ceremony rooms to choose from - the Council Chamber, the Regency Room, the Fitzherbert Room.

 The Regency Room